tattersoftware/codeigniter4-firebase/README.md

 This module also comes with a super-`Entity` that has convenience mapping for common `Firestore` properties.
 This entity is used be default with `Tatter\Firebase\Model` but you can also use it directly or reference its methods to enhance your own classes.

+## Deprecations

+Please note that the Firebase handler for `Tatter\Accounts` is deprecated as of `v1.0.4` and will be removed in a future release.